-The E-Type Series III was introduced with a new 5.3 L twelve cylinder engine, uprated brakes, standard power steering and options for an automatic transmission, wire wheels and air conditioning.
+The 1972 Jaguar E-Type Series III was introduced with a new 5.3 L twelve cylinder engine, uprated brakes, standard power steering and options for an automatic transmission, wire wheels and air conditioning.
 The brand new Jaguar V12 engine was developed for the 24 Hours of Le Mans.
-Held annually in France the 24 Hours of Le Mans is the world’s oldest sports car endurance race.
-Equipped with four Zenith carburetors the engine produced 272 horsepower, massive torque and a zero to 60 acceleration of less than 7 seconds.
+The 24 Hours of Le Mans is the world’s oldest sports car endurance race that is annually held in France.
+It is equipped with four Zenith carburetors the engine produced 272 horsepower, massive torque and a zero to 60 acceleration of less than 7 seconds.
 Consequently, the new V12 engine became a powerhouse of the 70s and 80s for Jaguar.
+Upon its release, Enzo Ferrari called it “the most beautiful car ever made”.

 The British newspaper, The Daily Telegraph, ranked the Jaguar E-Type first on their list of the top 100 “most beautiful sports cars of all time.”
 The model is also featured in the Austin Powers movies that parodied 1960’s London.